gregorytm/beachcoders/dayFour/notes.md

  else {
   console.log('falsy')
  }
- try other numbers, try 0, nan, null, undefined, "" stratigy used in if else loggedInUser example
+ try other numbers in mysteryNum, try 0, NaN, null, undefined, "" stratigy used in if else loggedInUser example